All About The Conflict Management Techniques And How It’s Help To You

 We’re not playing Zen-speak here, but leading you to a practical tip to resolve your conflicting situation!

 If you’ve had a chance to play a peacemaker during the conflict management techniques, you’re sure to have noticed how each party mimics the other.
 When one party attacks, the other plans his counter-attack.
-When one party calms down (even for a bit), the other side also sort-of calms down.
+When one party calms down (even for a bit), the other side also sorts of calms down.
 And this tennis match continues until anyone decides to end the conflict, and the other accepts.

 The conflict sustains when neither party gives in.
 But see, here too, they are mimicking and reflecting each other.
 Even in conflict, the management tools are gloriously in sync!!

 If you wait for the other to give in first, you’ll end up waiting, quite uselessly, for a long time!
 (Unless the other side turns out to be a leader at conflict Management Techniques and willingly turns things around).
 But either way, YOU, have lost!

 If you want to become a leader in conflict Management Techniques, stop chasing the last word IN.
 Instead, choose to drive the conflict OUT.
 This doesn’t mean that you are “give-in” every time; it simply means that you choose to end the conflict management tools.
 Post this, you can still get your point of view across and cleverly win the game.

 Deal with yourself first, then the other